What lockdown taught me about micro business marketing challenges

 The way you prefer to learn

-Minal’s Tip: during lockdown, video consumption has increased.
+Minal’s Tip: during lockdown, video consumption increased.
 It’s only going to get bigger.
 In fact, 75 million people visit Facebook’s video platform each day.
 One great way to use video in your marketing is to go live on your Facebook Page.
 If you’re a bit nervous about doing that, read this post I wrote.
 (Stat from Adweek)

 Are you getting a bang for your buck?